KonuTech/gfk_ml_ops_data_analyst/README.md

 **Observations and hypotheses about the data set provided (Guessing Game)**

-> * The assumption regarding the Business Context of data: retail online and/or point-of-sales data.
+> * The assumption regarding the Business Context of the data given: retail online and/or point-of-sales data.
-> * The assumption regarding Meaning of Label: probably the model tries to predict if a person would be interested in a product.
+> * The assumption regarding Meaning of Label: probably the model tries to predict if particular person would be interested in a product.
 Recommendation tasks.
-> * The assumption regarding Sales Channel: email, ad, baner, sms marketing.
+> * The assumption regarding Communication Channel : email, ad, baner, direct marketing.
-> * The assumption regarding provided data: given fields/variables are just model attributes which can be used for exploratory needs.
+> * The assumption regarding provided data: given fields/variables are just model attributes which can be used only for exploratory needs.
 >   * In other words, I am guessing that those fields are not really model inputs used during the training phase.
 > * The assumption regarding Marketing Context: the data is related to the Black Friday event
 >   * Black Fridays took place during the 48th week of 2020 (on the 27th of November 2020).
 >     * There is a huge drop in events after the 48th week of 2020.
 >     * Most likely the ads/promotions ended due to sold products.
 >     * From a data feed perspective, it seems like the context of Black Friday promotions got old (as can happen with Halloween or Christmas related marketing scenarios).
->     * Since the model was most probably built on larger sample - with many, many more classes involved per each variable -
-        the drop in events had an impact on the overall performance of the served model.

 > ### What I know:
 > * Provided sample of data relates to three groups of products: [426, 413, 427]